-The master, which will be held in English, is structured into two terms of classroom-based lessons and one final internship period over a total of 12 months.
-Participants will undertake the first term of lessons – an introduction to management in Digital Technology – alongside students from the other two specialist tracks of the Master.
+The Master, held in English, is structured in two cycles of study and one final of internship, for a total of 12 months.
+The first session of classroom lessons, dedicated to the basics of management applied to Digital Technology, is addressed together with the students of the other two addresses of the Master.

 Increasingly, the need to safeguard companies’ technology assets can only be met by specialized managers.
 Contact the master Program Manager to be one of them.